Designed to replace the old protobuf-based ricochet channels, Tapir provides a framework for building anonymous applications.

 It is divided into a number of layers:

-- Identity - An ed25519 keypair, required for established a Tor v3 onion service and used to maintain a consistent cryptographic identity for a peer.
+- Identity - An ed25519 keypair, required to establish a Tor v3 onion service and used to maintain a consistent cryptographic identity for a peer.

 - Connections - The raw networking protocol that connects two peers.
 Connections are so far only defined over Tor v3 Onion Services (see: connectivity)